xiaoyunyang/xiaoyunyang.github.io/content/post/career/from-public-sector-to-software-eng.md

 > Dream jobs are not found.
 Dream jobs are made.

+Don’t just do projects.
+Learn things right.
+I bought 8 books on Manning on functional programming, web fundamentals, web development design patterns, and JavaScript.
+I read these books back to back.

+Learning from these books made me a better software engineer and reinforced my understanding of the underlying technologies which power my apps to improve the quality of the apps I build.

+Additionally, I regularly blog on Medium and my own blog about things I learned building a feature of my apps.
+Acquiring readers and followers on Medium and having people send emails to me thanking me for inspiring them with my blog posts really helps with motivation and the sense of being a legitimate software developer.

+# 3. Work Hard Despite Negative Feedback

+It's easy to work hard if you are surrounded by supportive friends, family, and coworkers and you see reward for your hard work.
+What if that's not the case?
+What if you get punished for working hard?

+To launch LooseLeaf and close my skills gap, I spent almost every evening after work coding until well past midnight.
+I did that for 4 years.
+In order to have the energy to do that after a long day of work, I would drink a lot of coffee at night, which has the side effect of keeping me up until 3am.
+On a regular basis, I showed up late to work.
+The office policy is to be in the office by 8:30, but I'd regularly show up at 9:30.
+My manager was not happy and I had many talks in his office about my tardiness.

+In my mind, I was not doing anything wrong for showing up an hour late because I was getting my work done at Naval Reactors and was doing a very good job.
+If there are no meetings scheduled before 9:30, I rather spend the extra hour getting enough sleep so I can feel productive at work the next day.
+However, coming in late to work and having the talk with my manager still caused a lot of anxiety for me.

+In addition, there were social consequences.
+I kindly declined most of the invitations to socialize with coworkers at happy hour, or house parties with friends and families because I needed the time to spend coding.
+I turn every federal holiday long weekend into a hackathon.

+What I learned from this experience is that we all have 24 hours a day.
+If you do one thing, that means you can't do other things.
+It's up to you how you spend that time and decide what's more important.
+I could have spent my evenings relaxing and get a good night sleep and show up early to work to please my manager, but that means I lose 30 hours per week of time on practicing my skills and working on my relevant work experience.

-# 3. Start Conversation with Recruiters Early
+# 4. Start Conversation with Recruiters Early

 There are two types of recruiters: Those who work for the companies that are hiring and those who work at independent agencies like JobSpring and Workbridge whose mission is to find qualified candidates and get them interviews with companies.

 Work with the second type of recruiters and start conversations with them as soon as you can.
 Let them help you prepare and get hired.
 They collect a big commission if they help you get a job offer and you accept the job offer.
 How much they get paid is a percentage of your annual salary so it's in their interest to get you get as much money as possible.
 Many of these recruiters found me on LinkedIn.
-I started conversations with them two years before the end of my five year military commitment, explained my situation and asked them for feedback on how competitve I am in the job market and what I can work on to be even more competitive.
+I started conversations with them two years before the end of my five year military commitment, explained my situation and asked them for feedback on how competitive I am in the job market and what I can work on to be even more competitive.

-# 4. Questions You Should Be Able to Answer Before the First Interview
+# 5. Questions You Should Be Able to Answer Before the First Interview

 Below are a collection of actual questions asked during phone interview and my actual response.
 A lot of these questions were standard questions that are always asked.
 Thanks to A-list, JobSpring, and Workbridge, I've interviewed with 30 or so companies.
 I did not provide the most optimal response for my first few interviews but as I got more experience interviewing, I learned how to give the best response to every question to get the "wow" response from the interviewers 95% of the time and impress them enough to get you to the next interview.
 A lot of these questions were asked by almost all the companies I talked to.
 I'm sharing these questions and the best response I give which awed the interviewer.